 - Changes caused by other statements, triggers and other transactions (others) are considered as other changes, and are not visible in scrollable insensitive result sets. - Own updates and deletes are visible in Derby's scrollable insensitive result sets.
 Note: Derby handles changes made using positioned updates and deletes as own changes, so when made via a result set's cursor such changes are also visible in that result set. - Rows inserted to the table may become visible in the result set. - ResultSet.rowDeleted() returns true if the row has been deleted using the cursor or result set.
-It does not detect deletes made by other statements or transactions. - ResultSet.rowUpdated() returns true if the row has been updated using the cursor or result set.
-It does not detect updates made by other statements or transactions. - Note: Both ResultSet.rowUpdated() and ResultSet.rowDeleted() return true if the row first is updated and later deleted.
+It does not detect deletes made by other statements or transactions.
+Note that the method will also work for result sets with concurrency CONCUR_READ_ONLY if the underlying result set is FOR UPDATE and a cursor was used to delete the row. - ResultSet.rowUpdated() returns true if the row has been updated using the cursor or result set.
+It does not detect updates made by other statements or transactions.
+Note that the method will also work for result sets with concurrency CONCUR_READ_ONLY if the underlying result set is FOR UPDATE and a cursor was used to update the row. - Note: Both ResultSet.rowUpdated() and ResultSet.rowDeleted() return true if the row first is updated and later deleted.